 Communication goals!
 This is important!

-The target is in the way!
+The goal is in the way!

 Media planning: Your friend and helper.

-Are budgetary constraints positive?
+Budget constraints are positive?

 Internal versus external resources.

-In conclusion: Ongoing!
+In conclusion: Continuity is crucial!

 In conclusion, it remains to say that resource planning only makes sense if it is carried out continuously and honestly.
 Dressed-up numbers and timings are useless.
 It is negligent to start resource planning for the coming year at the end of December.
 Efficient communication work can be carried out even with limited communication budgets, provided that it is planned in a long-term and goal-oriented manner.